 To manually check and update the device driver Press Windows + R, type devmgmt.msc and ok to open device manager.
 Here Right-click on each category.

 Select any driver with a yellow icon.
 If you find any driver with the Yellow mark, means there is an issue with it.
 Right-click on it and select Properties.

 From the Properties, click on the Driver option

 Now click the update driver.

 Select Automatically search for the driver or browse my computer if you have drivers.

 This will search for compatible drivers online and install it.

-To reinstall these drivers first visit device manufacturer website on a different computer and download the latest available Driver.
-Now on problematic computer open device manager expend display adapter, right click on installed graphics driver and select uninstall, do the same process for other drivers ( which you found incompatible, yellow triangle mark ).
+To reinstall these drivers first visit the device manufacturer website on a different computer and download the latest available Driver.
+Now on a problematic computer open device manager expend display adapter, right-click on installed graphics driver and select uninstall, do the same process for other drivers ( which you found incompatible, yellow triangle mark ).
 Now after that restart windows and install the latest drivers which previously downloaded from the device manufacturer website.
-You can check this post how to update/Rollback /reinstall Device drivers on Windows 10 For more detail information about it.
+You can check this post on how to update/Rollback /reinstall Device drivers on Windows 10 For more detailed information about it.

 Check Memory Errors using memory Diagnostic tool

 If you are using a Desktop computer its recommended Completely shutdown windows and disconnect the power cables.
 Now “Open your PC cabinet and then remove RAM from the motherboard.”
 Clean RAM using an eraser and Re-Insert it.